pierregillon/angular.scaffolding/README.md

 Bower is used to download packages that are required for the web application : angular, lodash, ...

 ##How to start ?
-1 - Copy the full project
+1 - Clone or copy the full project

 2 - Install packages

     npm install
+    cd app
     bower install

-3 - Initialize your package.json and bower.json with right project name, description and version.
+3 - Initialize your package.json and bower.json with the right project name, description and version.

     npm init
+    cd app
     bower init

 4 - Initialize your eslint favourite syntax

     eslint --init